 Niner RDO BOOST MTB Fork, Past and Present

 Introduced in 2008-09, the original Niner carbon RDO fork practically created its own category.
 They’ve since upgraded it a couple of times.
 All the while it’s been a mainstay amongst singlespeeders, endurance racers, and sufferfesters alike.
 Mostly it’s used on hardtail frames with the intention of going fully rigid.
 Back in the heyday of 29ers, the RDO fork could often be spotted on classics such as the Karate Monkey, Kona Unit, Niner Air 9, and Salsa El Mariachi.

 The latest revamp was released in the first quarter of 2017.
-The popular platform was modernized with the addition of a 110x15mm bolt-through BOOST Maxle, clearance for 29×3.0″ tires, mid-blade bottle mounts, low rack mounts, and Niner’s RDO carbon construction.
+The popular platform was modernized with the addition of a 110x15mm bolt-through BOOST Maxle and clearance for 29×3.0″ tires, as well as two popular provisions found on today’s utility forks, mid-blade bottle mounts and low rack mounts.
 It has all the new standards, which makes it quite advanced considering its old school context.
 The latest version also has a tapered steerer, which by its very nature — a monocoque construction paired with the stout bolt-in Maxle — ties the bike’s steering about as directly to the trail as physically possible.
 Theoretically, the result of all this new tech results in a very solid fork and a stiff wheel yielding the most advanced rigid front-end available.

 Matching a rigid fork, by the numbers